GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 deployment.

 * [The FLEDGE demo video](https://www.youtube.com/watch?v=znDD0gkdJyM&list=PLNYkxOF6rcICntazGfSVKSj5EwuR9w5Nv)
-explains how the demo code works, and shows how to use new Chrome DevTools features for FLEDGE debugging.
+explains how the demo code works, and shows how to use Chrome DevTools for FLEDGE debugging.

 {: #what}